Gigabyte GeForce GTX 760 2GB Review (Page 3 of 14)

 Turning the graphics card around, Gigabyte's signature blue solder mask can be seen more clearly.
 From an aesthetics point of view, I have never really liked Gigabyte's blue motherboards back in the days in my windowed case, but as far as graphics cards are concerned, that has never really been a problem for me.
 Like all modern midrange to high performance video cards, the Gigabyte GeForce GTX 760 2GB occupies two slots, and the rear connector panel takes advantage of this configuration.
 One DVI-I port can be found at the top, with a HDMI and DisplayPort adjacent to it.
 A DVI-D connector is located on the secondary slot.
 This means you can plug in four displays concurrently without any separately purchased accessories -- cool.
 Internally, its SLI bridge connectors are located on the left side of the outer edge.
 And finally, I don't think I need to mention this, but just in case, the connection interface is PCI Express 3.0.

 Four spring loaded screws with clear plastic washers are located on top of the board to hold the heatsink to the card.
 Once the four screws were unscrewed, the heatsink came off very easily.
 With its triple heatpipe and triple fan configuration, Gigabyte promises its WindForce 3X design runs considerably cooler than NVIDIA's reference stock heatsink.
 We will post actual temperature results shortly.
 Our photo above should provide a little more insight into the hardware used on Gigabyte's GeForce GTX 760 2GB card.
-One 6-pin and one 8-pin PCI Express power connector are still located on the outer edge of the board facing towards the side of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese made solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
+One 6-pin and one 8-pin PCI Express power connector are still located on the outer edge of the board facing towards the side of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese brand solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
 Combined with its 2oz copper PCB, Gigabyte markets this as its Ultra Durable design.
 Every Gigabyte video card I have reviewed in the past has been used in production machines here at APH Networks, and I have never experienced any reliability issues at all.

 The custom heatsink features direct heatpipe contact over the GPU core with thermal pads that go over the memory chips to provide additional cooling.
 The heatsink base has a fairly smooth finish with no excess thermal paste, so it makes pretty good contact with the GK104 chip during operation.
 With all these in mind, Gigabyte promises 10-30% lower power switching loss, 10-30% better overclocking capabilities, and 5-10% lower temperatures just purely due to electronics.
 We will see how it works out in just a moment.